Asymptotic independence of multiple Wiener-It\^{o} integrals and the resulting limit laws: The main results

-The following corollary is useful to deduce the joint convergence in law from the convergence of marginals.
+The following corollary is useful in deducing the joint convergence in law from the convergence of marginals.
 It is stated for random vectors, as is Theorem \ref{mainblock}, but it obviously applies in the setting of Theorem \ref{main} when all vectors are one-dimensional.